-Note 8.1
+Note 7.1

-The Group has a 50.25% stake (2021; 50.25%) in BFC Group Holdings Ltd. ("BFC"), a company incorporated in the United Arab Emlrates.
+The Group has a 50.07% stake (2022: 50.07%) in BFC Group Holdings Ltd. ("BFC"), a company incorporated in the United Arab Emirates.
 During the year 2021, Strategic Acquisition Fund ("SAF") has been liquidated, via, an in-kind settlement with SAF units being distributed in exchange of shares in BFC, resulting in additional 6.71% stake in BFC.
 BFC is a holding company of a group of money changers in different jurisdictions.
 BFC is engaged in buying and selling of foreign currencies and traveler cheques, handling of remittance business and provision of other exchange house services in both local and foreign currencies.
-Even though, the Company has a majority shareholding in BFC, the minority shareholders control the financial and operating policy decisions of BFC, hence control is being retained by them.
-The Company possesses significant influence in BFC, hence has been considered as an associate.
-The Group has fair valued the investment in associate during the year and concluded that the fair value is not significantly different from the carrying value, hence no impairment loss has been recorded (2021; USD Nii).
-The Company holds additional 2.06% shareholding in the BFC and is held by the Group on behalf of nominee shareholders.
+The Group has fair valued the investment in associate during the year and concluded that the fair value is not significantly different from the carrying value, hence no impairment loss has been recorded (2022: USD Nil).
+The Company holds additional 2.24% shareholding in the BFC and is held by the Group on behalf of nominee shareholders.

-Note 8.2
+Note 7.2